Continuity Correction Calculator

 You need to set the following three variables to run the continuity correction calculator.

-After this simple specification, you will obtain the continuity correction table, which lists all possible problem statements and the associated continuity corrections and approximated probabilities.
+After this simple specification, you only need to choose one of possible problem statements and the associated continuity corrections and approximated probabilities will appear.

 When to use continuity correction?